 Introduction

-Market segmentation sits at the heart of modern marketing.
-The fundamental insight is simple yet powerful: treating all customers the same way guarantees mediocrity.
-You can’t offer everyone identical products at identical prices with identical messaging and expect optimal results.
-Different customers have different needs, different budgets, different buying patterns.
+Treating all customers the same way guarantees mediocrity.
+Different customers have different needs, budgets, and buying patterns.
 Segmentation helps you match your approach to these differences.

 Two Philosophies of Segmentation

-Segmentation approaches fall into two broad categories.
-Post-hoc (or exploratory) segmentation, like the hierarchical clustering we explored last time, discovers patterns you didn’t know existed.
+Post-hoc (exploratory) segmentation discovers patterns you didn’t know existed.
 You feed the algorithm your data and see what groupings emerge.
-This approach can reveal surprising insights and challenge your assumptions about your customer base.

 Defining Our Segmentation Goal